chrisnoonan98675/site/xl-release/how-to/create-a-custom-trigger-type.markdown

 Restart the XL Release server to register the new trigger definition.

-## Attach the trigger to a template
+## Step 3 Attach the trigger to a template

 Now, you can attach the trigger to a release template.
 In this example, the template has one task, which simply displays the value of `{{triggerValueForUse}}`, as set by the trigger.